Rebels clash with Qaeda-linked opposition group in Syria

 Residents of rebel-held territories in the north once welcomed hardline Islamist groups, even those linked to al Qaeda which often included radical foreign militants with experience of fighting in Afghanistan and Iraq.

-Town leaders would say the hardline groups were better organised, less corrupt and set up administrative councils to keep electricity running and food supplies coming in.
+Town leaders would say the hardline groups were better organized, less corrupt and set up administrative councils to keep electricity running and food supplies coming in.

 But locals are growing more wary of the groups, particularly ISIS, as they impose their austere interpretations of Islamic law.
 Some say the groups have beaten or executed residents seen as defying them.